-Oracle Data Integrator provides the Knowledge Modules (KM) listed in Table 27-1 for handling ESB cross-references.
-The KMs use ESB specific features.
+Oracle Data Integrator provides the Knowledge Modules (KM) listed in Table 29-1 for handling SOA cross-references (XREF).

-Table 27-1 ESB Knowledge Modules
+Table 29-1 SOA XREF Knowledge Modules

 Knowledge Module Description LKM SQL to SQL (ESB XREF) This KM supports cross-references while loading data from a standard ISO source.
 It supports both Oracle and DB2.
 The LKM SQL to SQL (ESB XREF) has to be used in conjunction with the IKM SQL Control Append (ESB XREF) in the same interface.
 LKM MSSQL to SQL (ESB XREF) This KM is a version of the LKM SQL to SQL (ESB XREF) optimized for Microsoft SQL Server.
-IKM SQL Control Append (ESB XREF) This KM provides support for cross-references while integrating data to an Oracle, DB2 or Microsoft SQL Server target.
+IKM SQL Control Append (ESB XREF) This KM provides support for cross-references while integrating data to an Oracle, DB2, or Microsoft SQL Server target.
 It integrates data to the target table in truncate/insert (append) mode, and supports data checks.

-27.1.3 Overview of the XREF KM Process
+29.1.3 Overview of the SOA XREF KM Process